How to submit your supplementary declarations if you’re importing from the EU into the UK using transitional simplified procedures.

 - description of goods

-- exporter and UK EORI number (the goods must be from one supplier)
+- exporter number and EORI number (the goods must be from one supplier)

 - details used in the calculation of the Customs Duty – tax type, method of calculation, currency